Picking The Right KneeboardConstruction

 Another feature that advanced boards have more of is "Rocker."
 Rocker is the bend from tip to tail of a board.
 Rocker will help a board transition up and off the boat wake as well as help the kneeboard spoon into the water for softer landings.
+Flatter designs will land much harder.

 The ideal speed for kneeboarding will vary with the rider's ability.
 Young children will be able to kneeboard at less than 10 mph while advanced riders may ride at speeds in the 20-24 mph.
 An advanced rider will be able to generate more speed at the wake as the boat speed increases allowing for bigger jumps.

 For novice riders a longer line will be perfect.
 When learning to kneeboard any rope and handle will work.
 Ropes and handles designed for wakeboarding work better for kneeboarding than water ski ropes and handles for three reasons.
 Wake handles have a 15" wide handle which are 2"-3" wider than water ski handles.
-The wider handle will make handle passes much easier when attempting 360's or other spinning tricks.
-Wakeboard and kneeboard handles will also float due to the padded floats near the handle while most water ski handles will slowly sink.
+The wider handle will make handle passes easier when attempting 360's or other spinning tricks.
+Wakeboard and kneeboard handles will also float due to the pads near the handle while most water ski handles will slowly sink.

 Wake lines are also lower stretch than water ski lines.
 A high quality water ski rope will have about 3% stretch while a high end wakeboard/kneeboard rope will have no stretch.
 High end lines are more expensive and the benefits of a higher end line are not realized by beginning kneeboarders so do not feel too much pressure to upgrade right away.